 27 February 1941 Italy gave its final answer on the Black Sea straits, from which it was clear that Italy does not play any role in this matter, and that A. Hitler had all the time been deceiving the Soviet leadership since the November talks with Moscow.
 28 February V. Molotov warned Berlin against the accession of Bulgaria to the pact of three without the participation of the USSR in it and the entry of German troops into the Bulgarian territory, since the Soviet leadership would take this action as a violation of the security of the USSR.
 However, 1 March, 1941, Bulgaria nevertheless joined the triple alliance.
 V. Molotov reiterated that the Soviet leadership would regard the entry of the German troops into Bulgaria as a violation of the security of the USSR and would continue to refuse further support for Germany.

-Despite the Soviet warning 2 March 1941, the 12-I German army entered Bulgaria, and already 5 March 1941, the British troops landed in Greece.
-Prior to this, the British military presence in Greece was limited to aviation units. ...
-17 March A. Hitler ordered the need to expel the British from the Balkans. ...
-A new clash between Germany and England in Europe, this time in Greece, has become inevitable.
-At the same time, the position of Britain was so difficult that, in view of its insolvency, on March 11, the US Congress ratified the Lend-Lease Act, which allows weapons and strategic materials of all who fight, and will fight against the fascist bloc regardless of their solvency ”(S. Lebedev.
+Despite the Soviet warning, on March 2, 1941, the 12th German army entered Bulgaria, and on March 5, 1941, British troops landed in Greece.
+Prior to this, the English military presence in Greece was limited. aviation parts. ...
+On March 17, A. Hitler ordered the expulsion of the British from the Balkans. ...
+A new clash between Germany and England in Europe, this time in Greece, became inevitable.
+However, the situation in Britain was so difficult that, due to its insolvency, on March 11, the US Congress ratified the Lend-Lease Act, which allows weapons and strategic materials of all who fight, and will fight against the fascist bloc regardless of their solvency ”(S. Lebedev.
 Soviet strategic planning on the eve of World War II.
 Part of 5.
 Battle for Bulgaria.
 Ibid.).

 Hitler’s invasion of the Soviet sphere of interests was regarded by the Kremlin as a declaration of war.
 11 March 1941 in the USSR approved a plan for a preventive attack on Germany 12 June 1941, and the start of the expansion of the Red Army to the 314 divisions was launched.
 "The new strategic plan of the Red Army from 11 March 1941 of the year included the concentration of the 144 division in the Southwestern Front and apparently meant a preemptive strike of the Southwestern Front troops on the Baltic coast in Germany to surround and destroy immediately the whole group of German troops in the East "(S. Lebedev.
 Soviet strategic planning on the eve of World War II.
 Part 1.
 Counteroffensive and preventive strike.
 Ibid.).